-In accordance with the provisions of the Texas Water Code, Section 36.1071, Subsection (h), the groundwater availability model for the Edwards-Trinity (Plateau) and Pecos Valley aquifers was run for this analysis.
-Sutton County Underground Water Conservation District Water budgets for the historical model periods were extracted using ZONEBUDGET Version 3.01 (Harbaugh, 2009) The average annual water budget values for recharge, surface water outflow, inflow to the district, outflow from the district, net inter-aquifer flow (upper), and net inter-aquifer flow (lower) for the portions of the aquifers located within the district are summarized in this report.
+In accordance with the provisions of the Texas State Water Code, Section 36.1071, Subsection (h), the groundwater availability model for the Edwards-Trinity (Plateau) and Pecos Valley aquifers and the groundwater availability model for the Lipan Aquifer were run for this analysis.
+Plateau Underground Water Conservation and Supply District Water budgets for the historical model periods were extracted using ZONEBUDGET Version 3.01 (Harbaugh, 2009) The average annual water budget values for recharge, surface water outflow, inflow to the district, outflow from the district, net inter-aquifer flow (upper), and net inter-aquifer flow (lower) for the portions of the aquifers located within the district are summarized in this report.